Skip to contents

 The basic set of functions provided by the package:

-• get_station_data and get_station_month_data download pollution, wind and temperature data for each of the measuring stations in the original units (ppb, µg/m³, etc).
+• get_station_data and get_station_month_data download pollution, wind, and temperature data for each monitoring station in the original units (ppb, µg/m³, etc.).

-• get_station_imeca download pollution values for each station in IMECAs
+• get_station_imeca downloads pollution values for each station in IMECAs.

-• get_zone_imeca download pollution data in IMECAs for each of the 5 geographic zones of Mexico City
+• get_zone_imeca downloads pollution data in IMECAs for each of the five geographic zones of Mexico City.

-• get_latest_imeca download the latest pollution hourly maximums for each of the measuring stations.
+• get_latest_imeca downloads the latest hourly pollution maximums for each monitoring station.

-• idw360 inverse distance weighting modified to work with degrees, useful for wind data
+• idw360 provides inverse distance weighting modified to work with degrees, which is useful for wind data.

-Because of limitations with the SEDEMA website http://www.aire.cdmx.gob.mx/ (where all data downloaded by the aire.zmvm comes from), options for each of the function aren’t entirely consistent but hopefully the following table will make them clearer.
+Because of limitations with the SEDEMA website http://www.aire.cdmx.gob.mx/ (where all data downloaded by aire.zmvm originates), options for each function are not entirely consistent.
+Hopefully, the following table will clarify them:

 function date range Units Wind / Tmp / RH Earliest Date Pollutants Includes All Stations Criterion